Last Updated on November 12, 2022 by JaimeSays

 When I visited Amsterdam, it was my first solo trip abroad.
 For solo trips, I tend to stay in hotels rather than homestays or an AirBNB.
-I like the added safety of a deadbolt and a front desk.
+I get a little travel anxiety, and I like the added safety of a deadbolt and a front desk.
 While I had the traveling alone aspect down, it was the dining alone that gave me the most pause.
 While some people are very comfortable with solo dining and dining alone in general, the idea of doing so abroad gave me some anxiety.
 Anxiety from someone who has a travel blog for the anxious traveler, you say?
 Quite shocking, I know.
 Breakfast was less of an issue, but lunch and dinner I did not love the idea of dining alone.
 I was in Amsterdam over Thanksgiving, but the last thing I wanted was anything turkey based.
 So you know what I began looking up before I left?
 A nice Thanksgiving dinner at a, “Japanese restaurant Amsterdam.”
 I put it in my search engine and scoured the list.
 I found a perfect restaurant for solo dining on Thanksgiving, but I wondered about the rest of my meals in Amsterdam.
 Where was a good place for solo dining in Amsterdam?

 Dining Alone at Bleu Bistro Brasserie

 Average Lunch Menu Item: 8€